ClusterLabs/PAF/Quick_Start-Debian-9-crm.md

 # 2. resource pgsql-ha
 ms pgsql-ha pgsqld meta notify=true

-# 3. the master IP address
+# 3. the vIP address
-primitive pgsql-master-ip IPaddr2           \
+primitive pgsql-pri-ip IPaddr2           \
   params ip=192.168.122.60 cidr_netmask=24 \
   op monitor interval=10s

-# 4. colocation of the pgsql-ha master and the master IP address
+# 4. colocation of the pgsql-ha master and the vIP address
-colocation ip-with-master inf: pgsql-master-ip pgsql-ha:Master
+colocation ip-with-pri inf: pgsql-pri-ip pgsql-ha:Master

 # 5. ordering constraint
 order promote-then-ip Mandatory:         \
-  pgsql-ha:promote pgsql-master-ip:start \
+  pgsql-ha:promote pgsql-pri-ip:start \
   sequential=true symmetrical=false

 order demote-then-stop-ip Mandatory:   \
-  pgsql-ha:demote pgsql-master-ip:stop \
+  pgsql-ha:demote pgsql-pri-ip:stop \
   sequential=true symmetrical=false

 EOC
 ~~~

-In step 5, the start/stop and promote/demote order for these
+In step 5, the start/stop and promote/demote order for these resources must be
-resources must be asymetrical: we __MUST__ keep the master IP on the master
+asymetrical: we __MUST__ keep the vIP on the primary during its demote process
-during its demote process so the standbies receive everything during the
+so the standbies receive everything during its shutdown.
-master shutdown.

 Note that the values for `timeout` and `interval` on each operation are based
 on the minimum suggested value for PAF Resource Agent.
 These values should be